-I purchased The Valley of Vision, a work of Puritan prayers and devotionals collected by Arthur Bennett that was originally published in 1977 (it was just updated last year).
-I started integrating it into my devotional time reading several aloud along with my daily scripture reading, reading several Psalms aloud, and then a time of personal prayer.
+The Valley of Vision is a work of Puritan prayers and devotionals collected by Arthur Bennett that was originally published in 1977 (it was updated in 2016).
+I have integrated it into my devotional time reading several aloud along with my daily scripture reading, reading several Psalms aloud, and then a time of personal prayer.

 These prayers are theologically rich and read like poetry, and as I read them I make them a prayer of my own as I confess to God my utter dependence upon Him.

-The following prayer entitled “The Gospel Way” I read aloud on Sunday.
-It offers a guide for us as we praise God for His salvation and pray that the Gospel will permeate every aspect of our lives.
+The following prayer is entitled “The Gospel Way,” It offers a guide for us as we praise God for His salvation and pray that the Gospel will permeate every aspect of our lives.

 BLESSED LORD JESUS,